Spirit of the American Range: Background and composition

 Spirit of the American Range was released by the Dutch record label Pentatone in February 2015, following a pre-release by the Oregon Symphony on January 8.
 The album contains compositions by three 20th-century American composers: the ballet suite from The Incredible Flutist by Walter Piston, "A Jazz Symphony" by George Antheil, and Symphony No. 3 by Aaron Copland.
 These works were recorded live at the Arlene Schnitzer Concert Hall in Portland, Oregon.

-The Piston suite was recorded on April 13–15, 2013, "A Jazz Symphony" was recorded on April 20–22, 2013, and Copland's symphony was recorded on January 5, 2014.
+The Piston suite was recorded on April 13–15, 2013, and "A Jazz Symphony" was recorded on April 20–22, 2013, and Copland's symphony was recorded on January 5, 2014.
 The album was the third recording by the orchestra during Carlos Kalmar's tenure, following the highly successful Music for a Time of War (2011) and This England (2012).
 Like these albums, Spirit of the American Range was recorded in hybrid multichannel (surround sound) Super Audio CD format by Soundmirror recording engineers John Newton and Blanton Alspaugh.

 Mark Donahue served as the mixing and mastering engineer.
-The album's liner notes are credited to Elizabeth Schwartz with German translations by Franz Steiger; its cover photography was taken by Martha Warrington, and it features designs by freshu.
-Angelina Jambrekovic served as product manager.
+The album's liner notes are credited to Elizabeth Schwartz with German translations by Franz Steiger; its cover photo was taken by Martha Warrington, and it features designs by Freshu.
+Angelina Jambrekovic served as a product manager.

-Job Maarse, artistic director of Pentatone, said of the album's origins: From day one the co-operation between Pentatone and the Oregon Symphony and its Music Director Carlos Kalmar has been something magical.
+Job Maarse, artistic director of Pentatone, said of the album's origins: From day one the cooperation between Pentatone and the Oregon Symphony and its Music Director Carlos Kalmar has been something magical.
 The quality of the orchestra and the program ideas of Carlos Kalmar attracted the attention of a large group of music lovers in and outside the U.S. During a pleasant meeting at the Chicago airport almost two years ago the idea for this new album was discussed.
 I believe all at the table liked it and now everybody can hear how these three pieces, although by composers with different styles, fit perfectly in one program.
-And of course the Copland symphony is one of the best pieces ever written by an American composer.
+And of course the Copland Symphony is one of the best pieces ever written by an American composer.

 Kalmar said of the recording, "It is a great pleasure to share these important American works for which I have the greatest fondness and appreciation.
 They aren't widely performed and certainly deserve to be enjoyed by a wider public."
 Spirit of the American Range was funded in part by the James DePreist Fund for Broadcast and Recording.